The Legend of Frenchie King: Production

+The director found it "enormously satisfying working with" Michael J Pollard.
+"He does so much with a character that might have been quite ordinary.
+To me, he is as important as the two women."

 Release

 The premiere of Les Pétroleuses was on 17 December 1971 at the Balzac cinema in Paris.

 Reception

+Box office

+The film grossed £250,000 in three weeks in France.

 Critical response

 The film received generally negative reviews.
 Bardot's performance in particular was criticised by Jean Loup Passek, who noted how uncomfortable she seemed in the film's outdoors action setting.
-Writing in Variety Gene Moskowitz dismissed the film as "predictable, naive and gauche" whilst Tom Milne called it "drearily unfunny".
+Writing in Variety Gene Moskowitz dismissed the film as "predictable, naïve and gauche" whilst Tom Milne called it "drearily unfunny".

+Filmink argued Claudia Cardinale "suited the genre" of Westerns "it’s a shame she didn’t make more."